JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

    ctest -N

-For a complete list of ctest options, enter :code:`man ctest`, :code:`ctest --help`, or check out our :doc:`JEDI page on CMake and CTest <../developer_tools/cmake>`.
+For a complete list of ctest options, enter :code:`man ctest`, :code:`ctest --help`, or check out our :ref:`cmake_devtools`.
 As described there, CTest is a component of CMake, so you can also consult the `CMake online documentation <https://cmake.org/documentation/>`_ for the most comprehensive documentation available.

 .. _manual-testing: